krestomatio/container_builder/rootfs-creator/README.md

 This container creates a rootfs.
-It has installed livemedia-creator in a Centos 8 minimal based image.
+It has installed livemedia-creator in a CentOS 8 Stream minimal based image.
 An example [here](https://github.com/krestomatio/container_builder/tree/master/rootfs-creator)

 ## How rootfs can be generated using this container
 ```